How to Start a Food Van Business in the UK

 Market Research for a Food Van Business

-One of the most important things to do before you set out with your food van business, is to conduct proper market research.
+One of the most important things to do before you set out with your food van business is to conduct proper market research.
 But what is market research?
 Broadly speaking, this means research about your customers & your competitors.
+This will be different regardless of industry.
+For example, research for a bakery business will be different to a food van business.

 It doesn’t really matter which you research first, but for this article we’ll start with you customers.

-Having said that, I’ll give you a helping hand by creating a business alongside you.
-Bear in mind that my ideal customers will differ from yours, just use this as guidance!
+We will create this business alongside you.
+Bear in mind that our ideal customers will differ from yours, just use this as guidance!

 You can do research about your audience online, or by going out into your local community itself.